Yarden-zamir/palindromeRestApi/README.md

     }
 }
 ```
-Then we we query ``v1/messages/{id}/logicfields/palindrome`` we get the output of said function on the given message (in this case true or false).
+Then we query ``v1/messages/{id}/logicfields/palindrome`` we get the output of said function on the given message (in this case true or false).
-Adding additional logic is as simple as referancing a function
+Adding additional logic is as simple as referencing a function
 ```kotlin
 fun Application.module() {
     //app logic here